Arthur Trimmer: Albany

-In July 1839, Trimmer’s father in law, Sir Richard Spencer, died at Albany.
+In July 1839, Trimmer's father in law, Richard Spencer, died at Albany.
 Trimmer moved to Albany and in November 1939, was living at Ongerup near Albany, on a property of his deceased father in law.
-A large tree collapsed on the house of his late father in law killing Mr W McKath and Mr Horatio William Spencer (aged 15), and it was Trimmer’s task to extricate their bodies.
+A large tree collapsed on the house of his late father in law killing Mr W McKath and Mr Horatio William Spencer (aged 15), and it was Trimmer's task to extricate their bodies.

 Trimmer took up land at Pootenup, near Cranbrook, and in 1856 became a Justice of the Peace and Sub-Protector of Aborigines for the Albany district.
 He was a member of the Board of Education.
 Trimmer died in 1877.